Events with the Sangre de Cristo Audubon Society

 Field Trips

 Sangre de Cristo Audubon Society field trips are designed to promote understanding and appreciation of wildlife and their habitats.
 Our aim is to cultivate awareness of outdoor ethics in an atmosphere of friendly companionship.
-The field trips are free and open to the public.
-The trip leader should be contacted for meeting time and location details as cancellations can occur for a variety of reasons.
+The field trips are generally free and open to the public.
+The trip leader should be contacted for meeting time and location details as changes or cancellations can occur for a variety of reasons.
 Include the name of the field trip in the subject line.
 A lack of interest up to two days before the scheduled time may prompt cancellation.

 Evening Programs